-Promote biodiversity, conservation and sustainability in global and local communities though a Christ-centered approach.
+Promote biodiversity, conservation and sustainability in global and local communities through a Christ-centered approach.

 The Quetzal Education Research Center brings students and researchers from around the world, including the host country, to engage dialogue and research focused on the tropical cloud forest and its floral and faunal community for the purpose of sustainability.
 QERC works to integrate local people with research scientists, educators, and students from around the world in the effort to merge good conservation practice and economic viability in the local community.

 Outstanding professors share knowledge and insight from their field.